Thank you for reading our post, please rate this article at the end.

 It features inverter technology that produces clean, stable power with less than 3% total harmonic distortion.
 This makes sensitive electronics like laptops, smartphones, and TVs safe.

-The IQ3500 is designed to be compact and portable, with built-in handles and wheels for easy transportation.
-It weighs 109.1 pounds.
+The IQ3500 is designed to be compact and portable.
+It weighs 109.1 pounds and has built-in handles and wheels for easy transportation.

 Generac IQ3500 has a 2.6-gallon fuel tank that can run up to 8.9 hours at 25% load.
 This makes it a fuel-efficient option for extended outdoor trips.